angusmoore/tvarGIRF/README.md

 girfs <- GIRF(exampleTVAR, c(0,1))
 ```

-The result, contains the generalised impulse responses for each variable in the TVAR to the supplied shock.
+The result contains the generalised impulse responses for each variable in the TVAR to the supplied shock.
+(NB: Since we have not identified shocks, these GIRFs are not very meaningful; this example is designed only to illustrate how to use the library.)

 # Package documentation